brainstormforce/header-footer-elementor/readme.txt

 2. After the template is ready, assign it to be a header or footer replacement.

 == Changelog ==

-= Unreleased
-- Fix: WPML Translations do not work when using the Elementor Template as a shortcode.

 = 1.1.2 =
 - Fix: Depracated function warning from Elementor's method `\Elementor\Post_CSS_File`